Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/openstack.md

 ## Limitations

-vProtect does not backup and restore keypairs that were created by other OpenStack user than the one used in vProtect.
+* vProtect does not backup and restore keypairs that were created by other OpenStack users than the one used in vProtect.
 Restored instance will have no keypairs assigned.
-In such case, the keypairs have to be backed up and restored manually under the same name before restoring the instance.
+In such a case, the keypairs have to be backed up and restored manually under the same name before restoring the instance.
+* For libvirt strategy only QCOW2/RAW files or Ceph RBD are supported as the backend
+* Disk attachment method with Ceph requires access to the monitors from the Proxy VM.